ejpring/docker-centos-streams/README.md

 * ['createEverything.sh' script](./createEverything.sh)

-This procedure needs access a network server with HTTP and SFTP, as specified in this configuration file:
+This procedure needs access a network server via HTTP and SFTP, as specified in this configuration file:

 * ['centos7.cfg' file](./config/centos7.cfg)